-Configuring the Digiface AVB is done via its own Settings dialog.
+Configuring the Digiface Dante is done via its own Settings dialog.
 Start the app Fireface USB Settings.
-The mixer of the Digiface AVB can be configured by starting the app Totalmix.
+The mixer of the Digiface Dante can be configured by starting the app Totalmix.

 The following is available in the Settings dialog:

+- Configuration of digital I/Os

 - Hardware configuration

 - Current sample rate

 - State of input